SolarianZ/UnityAssetQuickAccessTool/README.md

 - Use the category buttons on the window's toolbar to filter items.
 - Use the **Add External File** option in the window toolbar's dropdown menu to add an external file.
 - Use the **Add External Folder** option in the window toolbar's dropdown menu to add an external folder.
+- Use the **Add URL** option in the window toolbar's dropdown menu to add an external url.
 - Use the **Remove All Items** option in the window toolbar's dropdown menu to clear all recorded items.

 ## Known Issues